kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## You give before you get. - Napoleon Hill
+    ## So much technology, so little talent. - Vernor Vinge